Z Space: Performances

 Z Space has presented Bay Area premieres of internationally acclaimed performance ensembles The Wooster Group (2015), Elevator Repair Service (2014), Rude Mechs (2015), and Theatre Mitu (2015).
 Other notable presentations include works by Joe Goode Performance Group, Killing My Lobster, Big Art Group, Mugwumpin, LEVYdance, The Killbanes, piece by piece productions, and The Paul Dresher Ensemble.

 In 2014, Z Space presented The Bengson's Hundred Days, which they also commissioned, developed, and produced.
-In 2015 Composers, Inc. presented the premiere of Allen Shearer's opera Middlemarch in Spring at Z Space.
+In 2015, Composers, Inc. presented the premiere of Allen Shearer's opera Middlemarch in Spring at Z Space.
+2018 featured Kat Robichaud's A Very Merry Misfit Cabaret Holiday Special.
+2019 had Kat Robichaud's Misfit Cabaret returning to Z space with "Lost in Z Space" a sci-fi musical variety show.

+Accolades

 During the past decade, productions originating at Z Space have won national recognition including the Helen Hayes Award and the Joseph Kesselring Prize.
 From 2001 through 2005, 15 productions developed by Z Space earned Critics Circle nominations.
 In 2005, The People’s Temple was awarded the Will Glickman Award for “Best New Play.”
 That work was developed during more than four years at Z Space; it premiered at the Berkeley Repertory Theatre.
 In 2007, American $uicide, by Mark Jackson, was nominated by the American Theatre Critics Association for the annual ATCA/Steinberg New Play Award, honoring new scripts produced outside New York City.

 Z Space's 2017 year garnered the organization title of "Best Performance Space" by Best of The Bay (of which they were also awarded for the 2016 year) and "Best Literary Remix" by San Francisco Magazine.
 Also in 2017, The Town Hall Affair by The Wooster Group presented at Z Space was listed by KQED as part of "The Best Bay Area Theater of 2017."

-2018 featured Kat Robichaud's A Very Merry Misfit Cabaret Holiday Special.
-2019 has Kat Robichaud's Misfit Cabaret returning to Z space with "Lost in Z Space" a sci-fi musical variety show.